webrecorder/replayweb.page/docs/docs/develop/cors-settings.md

 ### Manual Setup / Nginx

 The recommended setup for nginx is to include the following CORS settings.
-Like the above, when [embedding replayweb.page](./embedding), replace the URL with that of the server (origin) URL where the `<replay-web-page>` embed is hosted.
+Like the above, when [embedding replayweb.page](./embedding), replace the URL with that of the server (origin) URL where the `#!html <replay-web-page>` embed is hosted.

 ```nginx
 location / {